AkshayRawat17/CurrencyConverter/README.md

 - Option to switch between major world currencies
 - Automatically fetches updated exchange rates every time a new conversion is requested

-## Demo
+## Demolink add krdiyo yha direct.com
-You can view the live version of this project [here](https://link add krdiyo yha direct.com).
+You can view the live version of this project [here](https://https://currency-converter-akshayrawat.netlify.app).

 ## Getting Started